Greifent/afc-gui/README.md

 # Installation:
  * If you have a previous version installed delete afc-gui and MAINGUI.glade from ~/.local/bin/ and then install using one of the methods below

- * Using [GitPack](https://github.com/dominiksalvet/gitpack): `gitpack install https://github.com/Greifent/afc-gui.git`, then just type in the terminal `afc-gui` or look for afc-gui in your launcher.
+ * Using [GitPack](https://github.com/dominiksalvet/gitpack): `sudo gitpack install https://github.com/Greifent/afc-gui.git`, then just type in the terminal `afc-gui` or look for afc-gui in your launcher.

  * Using git clone: `git clone https://github.com/Greifent/afc-gui.git`, navigate afc-gui/prgm/, move afc-gui and MAINGUI.glade to /usr/bin/ and afc-gui.desktop to /usr/share/applications/, execute the afc-gui or look for afc-gui in the launcher of your distribution